Code of Conduct

 - Depending on the severity of the violation, a disqualification may also result in the disqualification of the player in further tournaments where the player has already been accepted.

-In the event of a suspension, the player and the parents must send a written report about the violation of the Code of Conduct to the GJGT Sports Director within 30 days of the suspension.
-The Sports Director of the corresponding GJGT-event will then determine the duration of the suspension after reviewing all submitted materials regarding the violation.
+The Tournament Director of the GJGT-event will determine the duration of the suspension after reviewing all submitted materials regarding the violation.
 Any player whose membership is suspended can not be awarded in the following tournament season.
 The obeying of the GJGT Code of Conduct will be monitored by the GJGT staff during tournament rounds, player registrations, player meetings and during the practice rounds.